 - Median Household Income: $41,664

-- Cheapest Cities: Pittsburg, Kansas
+- Cheapest Cities: Pittsburgh, Kansas

 Kansas is also one of the least expensive states to live in due to its affordable housing market.
-Housing in Kansas can be 32% lower than national level, transportation and groceries are around 5% lower, enabling you to have more disposable income for a higher quality of life.
+Housing in Kansas can be 32% lower than the national level, transportation and groceries are around 5% lower, enabling you to have more disposable income for a higher quality of life.

 8. Michigan